 When you are ready to begin, secure the leaves to your paper with double-sided tape.

-I got out markers and google eyes to help them add details to their leaf creatures.
+Use markers and wiggly eyes to help add details to the leaf creatures.

-I loved watching her carefully choose the leaves and arrange them on her paper.
+The kids carefully chose the leaves and arranged them on paper.
 That little brown leaf really does make the perfect owl!